GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of the Haze/Nakasidh {WiP}.md

 **Creature Type**: Nakasidin are Insects

-**Size**: Nakasidin are between 3-4' in length with a wingspan of 2 yards.
+**Size**: Nakasidin are between 3-4' in length with a wingspan of 1.5-2 yards.
 They weigh about 25 pounds.
 They are small creatures.

-**Hitpoints**: A shishpara has 2 hitpoints.
+**Hitpoints**: A nakasidh has no hitpoints.

 **Attributes**:
 [Body] 8 (+2)